Two national parks, four national forests, many waterfalls and tons of fun. One of the best trips I have made, for less than $400.

-Then I hit the road again, which was exciting as well because the trail supposed descent to another valley soon.
+Then I hit the road again, which was exciting as well because the trail was supposed to drop to another valley soon.
 When I was planning the road, all the dense contour lines I saw on a map predicted that it will be steep and scenic.
 And boy, it was!

-Yes, I was checking the contour lines at some places while planning the trip, because I wanted to pick the direction that would be steeper downhill instead of up - since I didn't have a low gear train, climbing over some rocks at some steep slopes would be trickier than going down over them.
+While planning the trip I checked the contour lines at some places, because I wanted to pick the direction that would be steeper downhill instead of up – since I didn't have a low-gear train, climbing over some rocks at some steep slopes would be trickier than going down over them.

 What a place!

 This spot checkmarked off the list, I headed south.
 The geological features next to the road were cool...

 ..and so was the road.
 I had it all for myself and I enjoyed driving every single mile of it.